ne0tt/PythonHomeAssistantLauncher/readme.md

 When you first run Home AssitantLauncher.py it will generate a file called:
-HA-Rest-Commands.txt that can be pasted into yout ome Assistant Configuration file
+HA-Rest-Commands.txt that can be pasted into your Home Assistant Configuration file

 Restart Home Assistant (i'd reccomend creating a backup!)